cfpb/consumerfinance.gov/helm/README.md

 ### `ingress-nginx`
 We use `ingress-nginx` as a cluster wide proxy similar to how we used an `nginx` container in `explorer-docker`.
-To deploy `ingress-nginx` to your local Kubernetes, run the following:
+To deploy `ingress-nginx` to your local Kubernetes, run the following (change the ports that the services binds to localhost on if needed, default is 80 and 443):

     helm upgrade --install ingress-nginx ingress-nginx \
+      --set controller.service.ports.http=80 \
+      --set controller.service.ports.https=443 \
       --repo https://kubernetes.github.io/ingress-nginx \
       --namespace ingress-nginx --create-namespace